jerrinjozeph/Alb_path_based_routing./README.md

 ## AWS Application Load Balancer: Implementation of Path-Based Routing
-This project demonstrates the configuration of an AWS Application Load Balancer (ALB) to manage traffic for a multi-component shopping application using path-based routing rules.
-This architecture allows a single entry point to route requests to different backend services based on the URL path.
+Amazon’s Application Load Balancer (ALB) is a highly scalable and efficient solution for distributing incoming application traffic across multiple targets.
+By enabling path-based routing, ALB allows you to host multiple applications on a single load balancer, making it a versatile choice for managing complex application infrastructures.
+In this blog, we will explore how to configure ALB with path-based routing,

 --------------------------------------------------------------------------------
 ### 1. Backend Infrastructure: EC2 Instances